Saving the Galapagos Islands

 About those Tourists…

 The number of annual visitors to the Galapagos had doubled between 1995 and 2005 to 121,410.
 That represented an increase of 67% in just five years.
-By 2009, the number of official visitors had climbed to more than 160,000 by some estimates.
-Almost nobody connected even remotely to conservation and sustainability on the islands is happy with that explosion, but of course more tourists mean lots more money for the government, for the tour companies, and for the well-connected.
+By 2016, the number of official visitors had climbed to more than 218,000 according to the Galapagos National Directorate.
+Almost nobody connected even remotely to conservation and sustainability on the islands is happy with that explosion, but, of course, more tourists mean lots more money for the government, for the tour companies, and for the well connected.
 So there’s the normal battle going on between saving what brings the people here and keeping the money flowing to the right pockets.

 Concerned organizations usually try a few different things when attempting to put a lid on the number of visitors to an overtaxed site or attraction: 1) charge more to create a disincentive,